joxh/crm-backend-golang/README.md

 ### Prerequisites

-- Go (version 1.15 or later recommended)
+- Go (version 1.15 or later recommended; Developed with 1.22.0)
 - Gorilla Mux (a powerful HTTP router and URL matcher for building Go web servers)

 ### Installation

 1. **Install Go**: Follow the official Go installation guide at https://golang.org/doc/install.
 2. **Get Gorilla Mux**: Run `go get -u github.com/gorilla/mux` to install Gorilla Mux.
+3. **Clone the repository**: Clone the repository into or download the source code.
+This source code should be in your Go workspace at `$GOPATH/src/github.com/joxh/crm-backend-golang`.

 ### Running the Application

-1. Clone the repository or download the source code.
 2. Navigate to the project directory.
 3. Run `go run main.go` to start the server.
 By default, the server will listen on port 3000.
    1. If you wish to run on a different port, that can be controlled by setting the `CRM_PORT` environment variable.
 For example, with the command `CRM_PORT=3001 go run main.go`, the server will listen on port 3001.